What to visit in Nantes Quai des Antilles

 What to visit in Nantes Les Machines de lÎle

-Les Machines de l’Île is an entertainment and exhibition area which opened in 2007.
+Les Machines de l’Île is an entertainment and exhibition area that opened in 2007.
 In the place where we can now spend a good few hours enjoying everything this part of Nantes has to offer, there used to be shipyards.

 What to visit in Nantes Les Machines de lÎle